 For a good while now I’ve had my personal Twitter feed drenched in tweets about stolen motorcycles or motorcycle equipment.
 What is going on?
 What can we do to stop these motorcycles being stolen?
 Why are they being stolen?

-So firstly, why are they being stolen?
+Why are they being stolen?
 I couldn’t tell you for certain but quite clearly we are all having to save money, and these horrible criminals are making things worse by stealing peoples prized possession.
 There really is no need for it.

 I’ve recently seen that a couple of criminals have been caught after posting what they’d stolen on social networking sites.. why do that?!
 But why steal in the first place, you’re bound to get caught.